dstibbe/scalajs-workshop/README.md

 * Use the sources from **7.A**
   1. Form the TodoController, just use the ```showDialog``` method
   2. It provides a template, controller and scope for adding a todo.
 Only the template is complete
+  3. The template **todos.html** only has one change: the added button that triggers showing the mdDialog
 * Fix the implementation for the mdDialog facade.
 * Implement the AddTodoController and AddTodoScope
   1. When saving, call the TodoService add functionality and add it to the passed todos array